 When William the Conqueror crossed the Channel in 1066 with an army of 7,000 Normans, a new age of English history began.
-Headed by the mighty House of Normandy, this new dynasty of rulers ushered in the age of the motte-and-bailey castle, the feudal system, and the English language as we know it.
+Headed by the mighty House of Normandy, this new dynasty of rulers ushered in the age of the motte-and-bailey castle, the feudal system, and the modern English language as we know it.

 Norman rule in England was not without its challenges, however.
 Rife with tension and dynastic uncertainty, rebellion raged, family imprisoned (or perhaps even killed) one another, and the country teetered on the edge of anarchy several times.

 Over the course of their century-long reign, here are the 4 Norman kings who ruled England in order:

 Born in around 1028, William the Conqueror was the illegitimate child of Robert I, Duke of Normandy and Herleva, a woman at court said to have caught Robert’s heart, despite not being of noble blood.
 After the death of his father he became the powerful Duke of Normandy, and in 1066 William found himself as one of the 5 claimants to the English throne, upon the death of Edward the Confessor.

 On 28 September 1066 he sailed across the English Channel and met Harold Godwinson, the most powerful claimant to the throne, at the Battle of Hastings.
 William won the now-infamous battle, becoming the new King of England.